Roman-Blinkov/kubernaughty/README.md

-Initially this investigation started as customer-reported failures at the DNS, networking and application levels, however through the analysis the actual causes for these failures we due to IO contention/mem
+Initially this investigation started as customer-reported failures at the DNS, networking and application levels, however through the analysis the actual causes for these failures we due to severe resource saturation & contention, IO throttling, kernel panics, etc.

  - [Part 1: Introduction & Issue summary](/docs/part1-introduction-and-problem-description.md)